pranavv01/Employee_Registration/README.md

 # Employee Registration API

-A Spring Boot RESTful API to perform **CRUD operations** on Employee records.
+A Spring Boot RESTful API for CRUD operations on Employee records using PostgreSQL as the database.

 ---